A Step-by-Step Guide for Driving Android App Downloads

 Step 4: Increase backlinks to your app

 You may think of your app as being entirely different from a website strategy.
 For Android apps, that’s not the case.
 In fact, links coming from other websites to your Android listing page are known to boost the overall visibility of your app in Google Play.
-Make sure your app strategy is tied to an overall web strategy for backlinks and digital mentions.
+Make sure your app strategy is tied to an overall web strategy for backlinks and digital mentions.- Reach out to influencers in your target niche and develop an authentic relationship with them.
+Buzzsumo is a free tool you can use to find influencers in any niche.
+Ask them to promote or review your app in exchange for featuring one of their articles on your social media or website.

 - Engage with blogs that are in your app’s target niche.
 Leave insightful comments and, when appropriate, link to your app.